hetec/robocopyExtension/ReadMe.txt

 ReadMe
 ------

-(in process)

-Purpose: The application extends the functuanallity [D[Dionality of Robocopy.exe to obtain the possibility for copying a selected range of files/directories in a root directory, what is impossible with Robocopy.exe.
+Purpose: The application extends the functionality of Robocopy.exe to obtain the possibility for copying a selected range of files/directories in a root directory, what is impossible with Robocopy.exe.

 For instance: